devm33/devm33.com/ln/_posts/2014-09-22-notes-on-nfs-jekyll.md

 ---
 layout: post
-title: notes on what was needed to run Jekyll on NearlyFreeSpeech servers
+title: Jekyll on NearlyFreeSpeech
 categories: jekyll nearlyfreespeech.net rubygems
 ---

+This turned out to be a bit of an adventure...

 ### Gem install setup